bertBruynooghe/lo_carb_assistent/README.md

 As for the data of the program, there will be two ways of filling in the data which will be stored in the local database as well:
 * manual entry
 * suggestions taken from http://ndb.nal.usda.gov/ndb/doc/index
-*

 In the mean time, the minimal viable product strategy changed.
-This are the steps
+This are the steps:

-1. develop as a straight Rails application using scaffolding
+1. develop as a straight Rails application using scaffolding.
+Model structure as follows:
+    * account has many meals
+    * meal(date) has many dosed_ingredients
+    * dosed_ingredient(quantity) has one ingredient
+    * ingredient(name, calories, carbs, proteins, fat)
 2. authn and accounts
 3. versioned API
 4. single page app using backbone